tabulify/tabulify/Design.md

   * No Cache (in memory) - Wel Persistence
   * No default value on mandatory options or argument - ie target database should be seen in the Cli Command
   * Explicit (no implicit)
+  * Don't put the functionality in the data - Example - LowerCase Key search should be in a specific get function not on the set method

 ## Functional